Arjola113/AI-Powered-High-Growth-Stock-Selector-Advisor/README.md

 Balancing ambitious goals with responsible risk communication

 📄 License & Disclaimer
-This project is for educational and portfolio purposes only.
+This project is for educational purposes only.
 No warranty is provided.
 The outputs of this project should not be used for actual investment decisions.
 Investing involves substantial risk of loss.